mlkr-rbi/Herbicide-Classification/README.md

 ## Datasets

 ### HRAC
 HRAC dataset contains 346 synthetic herbicides available in original HRAC list, and extended sample of 163 herbicides collected from literature and free-access online databases - with additional 131 phytotoxic natural products collected from literature.
-Chemical space for HRAC classification approach were represented with 166-bit MACCS structural fingeprints
+Chemical space for HRAC classification approach was represented with 166-bit MACCS structural fingeprints

 ### Weed Selectivity
-Dataset used for weed selectivity and application stage inference were collected from subsets of 221 and 323 herbicides, respectively, with assigned labels.
+Dataset used for weed selectivity inference was collected from a subset of 221 herbicides, respectively, with assigned labels.
 Weed selectivity datasets were all preprocessed and standardized [(x - mean(x)) / sd(x)] prior to upload.